Grammar-Monster.com(#gm)

 • (This is sharper.
 Your readers will know that parrots don't ordinarily lie on the floor.)

 Avoiding adverbs is a self-imposed restraint that many writers follow.
 It's like a game.
 Upon completing their work, professional writers will often do a text search for "ly " (note the space) to find adverbs and re-justify them before submission.
-Remember though that if your adverb is part of the story, keep it.
+However, if your adverb is part of the story, keep it.

 • Your son is surprisingly handsome.